 Notes sold by the underwriters to the public will initially be offered at the initial public offering prices set forth on the cover of this prospectus.
-Any notes sold by the underwriters to securities dealers may be sold at a discount from the initial public offering price of up to % per note from the initial public offering price.
-Any such securities dealers may resell any notes purchased from the underwriters to certain other brokers or dealers at a discount from the initial public offering price of up to % per note from the initial public offering price.
 If all the notes are not sold at the initial offering price, the underwriters may change the offering price and the other selling terms.